sthlmj/devnotes/GIT_GERRIT.md

 In the output, notice the file in red under untracked files.
 Untracked means that Git sees the file but has not started tracking changes yet.

 `git add`
 In order for Git to start tracking scene-1.txt, the file needs to be added to the staging area.
+This adds all files to the staging area!

 `git diff filename`
 Here, filename is the actual name of the file.
 If the name of my file was changes.txt the command would be

 `git add filename`
 Adds the changes in filename to the staging area in Git.
+Important to note that safest is NOT TO SKIP `git add filename` on already tracked files that were updated!

 `git commit -m "Complete first line of dialogue"`
 A commit is the last step in our Git workflow.
 A commit permanently stores changes from the staging area inside the repository.